paweljakubas/j-data-analysis/chapters/sql.md

 Note: `dbreads 'emp'` is shortcut for `dbreads 'SELECT * FROM emp'`

-The NULL for integer were reset in all occurences, in both columns `mgr` and `comm`.
+The NULL for integer were reset for all occurences in any table, for `emp` table in both columns `mgr` and `comm`.
 In order to be more fine-grained, one can use SQL's `coalesce`
 ```j
    q1=:'SELECT empno,ename,job,mgr,hiredate,sal,comm,deptno FROM emp'